 1. Donate Your Couch

-A great option for a couch in good used condition, is to donate it to an organization like Salvation Army, Goodwill or Habitat for Humanity.
-These are nonprofit organizations that sell donated furniture in their retail stores.
-So, you can drop off your couch or arrange a free pick up so they can do the heavy lifting for you.
+A great option for a couch in good used condition, is to donate it to an organization like the Salvation Army, Goodwill or Habitat for Humanity.
+These are nonprofit organizations that sell used couches and other donated furniture in their retail stores.
+Other local charities in your area may also accept used couches.
+You can drop off your couch or arrange a free pick up so they can do the heavy lifting for you.
 If you choose to do this, you can also claim your donation as a tax deduction.

 2. Recycle Your Couch